turbolinks/turbolinks/README.md

 By default, Turbolinks only visits locations with HTML extension or no extension at all (for example, `/jane.html` or `/jane`).
 If the location you're trying to visit has a different extension (for example, `/hello.js` or `/jane.jpeg`), Turbolinks will not visit it, instead, the browser will handle this link as it normally would.

 But sometimes you want Turbolinks to visit a location regardless of its extension (you might have URLs like `/jane.cooper`).
-Location extension check behavior can be disabled by annotating a link with `data-turbolinks-extension="false"`.
+Location's extension check behavior can be disabled by annotating a link with `data-turbolinks-extension="false"`.

 ```html
 <a href="/jane.cooper" data-turbolinks-extension="false">Jane Cooper</a>